Substeps/Substeps.github.io/introduction/getting-started.md

 The Example project can be downloaded from [here](https://github.com/Substeps/substeps-example/releases "Substeps example project releases").
 Download and extract the contents into a folder.

-The example project can be run as is with Maven from the command line by running `mvn clean install` from the root of the project.
+The example project can be run as is with Maven from the command line by running `mvn clean verify` from the root of the project.

-You should see Maven run the Substeps suite of 'self tests' and the HTML report should have been produced in `target/feature_report/report_frame.html`
+You should see Maven run the Substeps suite of 'self tests', with the HTML test report produced in `target/substeps_report/report_frame.html`.
+The report also includes usage details (for ongoing maintenance of the test pack) and a glossary of step implementations in scope

+### Example Report ###
+A sample test execution report is included [here](../../substeps_report/report_frame.html), this includes a failing test for illustattive purposes.

-#### Starting development using the example project
+### Starting development using the example project

 If the example project is to be used as the starting point for a substeps based project you may wish to modify the following in `pom.xml`